 1. Wash Your Boat!

 That pesky Asian Clam that is now costing hundreds of thousands of dollars to control could very likely have been introduced to Lake George on a boat.
 There are often problems when a foreign species is introduced to a new environment, and there is no sure way to know exactly what creatures your boat might be harboring from other bodies of water (some can’t even be seen with the naked eye!).
 So best practice is to make sure you take the proper steps to ensure your boat is contaminant free before entering Lake George.
-Learn more about how boat washing on Lake George, or follow these simple guidelines before putting your boat in the lake.
+Learn more about how boat washing on Lake George.

 2. Don’t Transport Firewood!